mickeyboxell/oci-service-operator/docs/mysql.md

 ## Updating a MySQL DB System

-Customers can also update a number of [parameters](https://docs.oracle.com/en-us/iaas/mysql-database/doc/managing-db-system.html#GUID-24D56090-C7E8-4A21-B450-BCBFAD231911) of the MySQL DB System.
+You can also update a number of [parameters](https://docs.oracle.com/en-us/iaas/mysql-database/doc/managing-db-system.html#GUID-24D56090-C7E8-4A21-B450-BCBFAD231911) of the MySQL DB System.
 ```yaml
 apiVersion: oci.oracle.com/v1beta1
 kind: MySqlDbSystem